aloisdg/aloisdg-blog/posts/find-files-with-locate.md

 My current distribution already has it.
 If yours do not, you can search for the package `mlocate`.

 I am aware of [`fd`](https://github.com/sharkdp/fd), but I did not try it yet.
-It mays be even better.
+It may be even better.

 source:
 - [How can I recursively find all files in current and subfolders based on wildcard matching?](https://stackoverflow.com/questions/5905054/how-can-i-recursively-find-all-files-in-current-and-subfolders-based-on-wildcard)